cbeck88/mv-norm-rs/README.md

 ### Case study: Bivariate normal cdf

-The `mv_norm::BatchBvnd` object enables evaluating the bivariate normal CDF with as much as ten times higher throughput, through the use of precomputation and SIMD optimizations.
-This implementation was derived from the `bvnd` function in [Alan Genz' `tvpack` fortran algorithm](https://github.com/cran/mvtnorm/blob/67d734c947eb10fbfa9d3431ba6a7d47241be58c/src/tvpack.f#L514), and is tested against it for fidelity.
+The `mv_norm::BatchBvnd` object enables evaluating the bivariate normal CDF with as much as ten times higher throughput when evaluating at points of a grid, through the use of precomputation and SIMD optimizations.
+This implementation was derived from the `bvnd` function in [Alan Genz' `tvpack` fortran algorithm](https://github.com/cran/mvtnorm/blob/67d734c947eb10fbfa9d3431ba6a7d47241be58c/src/tvpack.f#L514), and was tested against it for fidelity.

 #### Comparisons